Skip to content

 DataFrame not Series

-Pandas data must be collected into a DataFrame and passed together through the data kwarg.
-It's not possible to pass individual pandas Seriess separately as kwargs to pyco2.sys.
+pandas data must be collected into a DataFrame and passed together through the data kwarg.
+It's not possible to pass individual pandas Series separately as kwargs to pyco2.sys.
 If this is necessary, then each Series must first be converted into a NumPy array.

 If data are in a pandas DataFrame, this can be provided as data, and results returned as a pandas Series or DataFrame with consistent indexing: